Shitotsu/lambda_design/README.md

-# lambda_design
+# Simple E-Commerce Website
-e-commerce website using php native created by lambda
+E-Commerce website using native php and MySQL Database

+Created by Lambda